PeterCamilleri/CX16/docs/vm_ip.md

       inc     vm_ip+1        ; Cross to the next page.
     : rts

+Note the two entry points, the first loads and increments and the second just increments.
 Then we rewrite our code as follows:

       jsr     ldi_vm_ip      ; Grab the next byte.